mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 ### Rules for selection

-The LLC will select a start time from these three choices according the following rules, applied in order.
-The LLC MAY deviate from these selection criteria, and the time slots listed above, after consultation with the IESG in urgent situations and the wider community in non-emergency situations.
+The IESG will select a start time from these three choices according the following rules, applied in order.
+The IESG MAY deviate from these selection criteria, and the time slots listed above, after consultation with the wider community in non-emergency situations.

 1. Eliminate all regions that had an in-person meeting in that calendar year.
 If one region remains, select the time slot mapped to that region.